Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **Server-side:**
 - Code is executed on the server.
 It includes technologies such as PHP, Python, Ruby, Java, and Node.js
 - Interacts with databases, it is responsible for processing requests, managing user authentication,
-- Code is not visible to users,
+- Code is not visible to users

+**29. Difference between map and foreach?**
+- map() will return a new array
+- forEach() will not return anything and returns undefined.